The Ultimate MBA Aspirant’s FAQ Guide: Cracking CAT & B-School Admissions

 2. Can I crack CAT without coaching?

 Yes, but there is a major caveat.
-The resources are all freely available online, but coaching provides structure, discipline, and peer benchmarking.
+The resources are all freely available online, but professional CAT coaching in Jaipur provides structure, discipline, and peer benchmarking.
 When you prepare alone, it is easy to spend three weeks on Geometry while completely ignoring Modern Math.
 A structured program, like ours at Learn4Exam, ensures you cover all bases optimally and provides immediate doubt resolution—saving you hundreds of hours.

 3. How many Mock Tests are strictly necessary?